Hundreds Mourn Ontario Mother Killed In Terror Attack

 MISSISSAUGA, Ont. — A cousin of the Ontario woman killed in the New Year's Eve terrorist attack in Turkey says his family feels empty without her.

-Ammar Abdul-Raheem spoke at the memorial service of Alaa Al-Muhandis, who was one of 39 people killed when a gunman opened fire at an Istanbul nightclub during New Year's Eve celebrations.
+Ammar Abdul-Raheem spoke outside the memorial service of Alaa Al-Muhandis Sunday, who was one of 39 people killed when a gunman opened fire at an Istanbul nightclub during New Year's Eve celebrations.

+Abdul-Raheem said his cousin, a 29-year-old mother of two, always tried to be there for her loved ones.

 A framed photo sits at the entrance of the Shahrayar Centre in Mississauga, Ont. on Sunday, during the memorial for Alaa Al-Muhandis, 29, who was killed in the Istanbul terror attack at the Reina nightclub.